Its benefits far exceed just keeping kids safe and healthy in a pandemic.

-Remember the panic of realising you forgot your book and homework at home when you need it most?
+Remember the panic of realising you forgot your engineering books and homework at home when you need it most?
 In an online learning environment, everything is in one digital place, curated by your teacher, and easy to pull up whenever you need it.
 This helps students be better organised without feeling overwhelmed while trying to keep track of all their learning materials.

 And the beauty of a digital class is that it can be recorded for playback later when you can’t quite remember how a teacher explained that one formula.
 In this way, the student is never really alone while doing homework or studying.

 The future is about working smarter - not harder - and why shouldn’t that already start with school?